My name is Mark W. Leach. I am an attorney with a Master’s in Bioethics.

 I serve in various volunteer capacities for several non-profit organizations devoted to providing education, support, and health care to individuals with Down syndrome and other intellectual and developmental disabilities.
 I am also a staff member with the National Center for Prenatal & Postnatal Down Syndrome Resources.
 All of the views expressed on this blog are entirely my own and should not be attributed to any organization with which I am associated.

-My wife and I have two kids.
+I have two kids.
 My daughter is endowed with Down syndrome and my son is endowed with curly blond hair.
 We live in my hometown, Louisville, Kentucky.

 In my spare time, I enjoy taking the family to watch our Triple-A baseball team, the Louisville Bats, handicapping the Kentucky Derby to various degrees of success depending on if Calvin Borel finishes in the money, catching live music at club-sized venues, and bourbon.
 I also try to buck the trend by not being an annoying UK basketball fan, but a fan nonetheless.